July 15, 2024 by Bojana Krstic

 Is it better to archive or delete emails?

-In most cases archiving emails will be a better option as all the data contained within them will remain accessible.
-This allows you to have a cleaner database with the ability to find old emails when they are needed.
-Deleting emails would be useful for when the emails at hand are of no use to your business and their retention period expires.
+In most cases, archiving emails will be a better option as all the data contained within them will remain accessible.
+This allows you to have a cleaner database and find old emails when they are needed.
+Deleting emails would be useful when the emails at hand are of no use to your business and their retention period expires.

 How often should you archive emails?

-The frequency at which emails should be archived depends on your organization’s policies, compliance requirements, and the volume of emails being received/sent.
-It is recommended to archive your emails regularly, in most instances daily is the best option.
+The frequency at which emails should be archived depends on your organization’s policies, compliance requirements, and the volume of emails received/sent.
+It is recommended that you archive your emails regularly.
+In most instances, daily is the best option.
 Regular archiving will minimize the risk of lost data and keep the database up-to-date.

 Which emails take up storage?

-Every email takes a certain amount of space, but how much they take up depends on their content.
-Text based emails take the least amount of space while emails with attachments, images, video, or files take significantly more space.
+Every email takes a certain amount of space, but how much depends on its content.
+Text-based emails take the least space, while emails with attachments, images, videos, or files take significantly more space.
 Email threads can also take up a lot of space if the conversation is lengthy and multiple files are forwarded throughout the conversation.

-Yes, archiving emails will save space in your primary inbox/database.
-When archiving, your emails are moved and stored in a separate database on your archiving service provider’s servers.
-This removes the emails from your server while still being able to access them.
-However, archiving emails doesn’t delete them, it just moves them to another server, so they are still taking up space somewhere else, but it lets you have more storage space on your machines.
+Yes, archiving emails will save space in your primary inbox or database.
+During archiving, emails are moved and stored in a separate database on your archiving service provider’s servers.
+This process removes emails from your server while still allowing you to access them.
+However, archiving doesn’t delete the emails — it simply moves them to another server.

 Should you archive all emails?

 It is best to archive all of your emails to ensure a comprehensive record of communication and keep your organization compliant.
-Archiving everything will protect critical data and retain the context of all communication as you can’t predict which email will be crucial in legal or auditing purposes.
+Archiving everything will protect critical data and retain the context of all communication, as you can’t predict which email will be crucial for legal or auditing purposes.

 About the Author